-Finally, we turn to what we believe to be an especially strong factor inducing the Big Three to be excessively deferential to corporate managers-their substantial and growing power puts them at risk of public and political backlash that might constrain index fund managers in ways they would find detrimental.70 As explained below, deference could reduce the risk of such backlash.
+Finally, we turn to what we believe to be an especially strong factor inducing the Big Three to be excessively deferential to corporate managers-their substantial and growing power puts them at risk of public and political backlash that might constrain index fund managers in ways they would find detrimental.
+As explained below, deference could reduce the risk of such backlash.

-Consider the desirable position in which the business leaders of the Big Three find themselves.
+The Big Three's dominance of the ever-growing index fund market puts them in a very desirable position.
 The economies of scale and first-mover advantage that they enjoy provide substantial protection for the dominance of their firms in the index fund marketplace.
 Are there any clouds on the horizon?
 Is there anything major that could go wrong for the leaders of the Big Three?

-Perhaps the most significant risk is that of a backlash reaction to the growing power of The Big Three.
+Perhaps the most significant risk is that of a backlash reaction to the growing power of the Big Three.
 Business history suggests that the concentration of power over "Main Street" companies in the hands of large "Wall Street" interests can lead to a backlash.
 Referring to the current period as a "new era of financial capitalism," scholars have compared it to a chapter in American history a century ago in which Wall Street interests, led by J.P.
-Morgan, wielded substantial power.71 However, this earlier chapter of finance capitalism ended with a strong regulatory backlash.
-As Mark Roe's well-known work has documented, vested interests were able to mobilize popular sentiments against the concentrated power of Wall Street financiers, leading to an array of legal rules that curtailed the power of financial blockholders and their ability to intervene in Main Street for decades.72
+Morgan, wielded substantial power.67 However, this earlier chapter of finance